-For developers, this means familiar patterns — REST over HTTPS, WebSocket for streaming, and even FIX 4.4 for institutional trading — but with some unique quirks around authentication and market structure.
-This guide covers everything you need to go from zero to a production trading bot on Kalshi.
+For developers, this means familiar patterns — REST over HTTPS, WebSocket for streaming, and FIX 4.4 for institutional trading — but with unique quirks around RSA signing and market structure.
+Start in the demo environment at demo-api.kalshi.co, then switch to production when ready.

 Why Kalshi for Agents